dicook/Data_Modelling_and_Computing/content/_index.md

 - **Deadline 1 (13th September)**:  Find team members, and potential topics to study (List of groups will be posted here)
 - **Deadline 2 (20th September)**:  Team members and team name, data description.
-- **Deadline 3 **:  Electronic copy of your data, and a page of data description, and cleaning done, or needing to be done.
+- **Deadline 3 (11th October) **:  Electronic copy of your data, and a page of data description, and cleaning done, or needing to be done.
-- **Deadline 4 **:  Final version of story board uploaded.
+- **Deadline 4 (18th October) **:  Final version of story board uploaded.
 - **Presentation in week 12**

 There are several ways to do the storyboard: